malcolmbarrett/au-sp21-stats412-612/content/content/04-content.markdown

 ### Project materials

 Project 1 is due on **Feb.
 23**, and you will have time to work on it in class on Feb.
 16. You may work in groups or individually.
-Turn in `exercises.Rmd` with your name (and any group members, of applicable).
+Turn in `exercises.Rmd` with your name (and any group members, if applicable).

 In addition to completing the tasks in the assignment, this project must run on my machine.
 [Use a blank slate](https://rstats.wtf/save-source.html#always-start-r-with-a-blank-slate) and restart your R session regularly, running all of the code to make sure it works correctly.
 Regularly checking your code with a blank slate will make sure things work as you intend.